-In facilities with distinct parts, purchases not solely related to the certified beds for the classification being considered will be allocated between the certified beds for the classification being considered and the other beds in the facility.
+In facilities with distinct parts, purchases not solely related to the certified beds for the classification being considered allocated between will be the certified beds for the classification being considered and the other beds in the facility.
 The allocation will be based on the number of beds in the classification being considered to total facility beds at year end.
 The portion allocated to the classification being considered is combined with assets solely to the certified beds for comparison to the new bed value for type of depreciation expense determinations.
-Assets purchased for use solely by the portion of the facility other than the classification being considered will not be considered as new beds, replaced beds, renovated beds, or for depreciation expense.
+Assets purchased for use solely by the facility other than the classification portion of being considered will not be considered as new beds, replaced beds, renovated beds, or for depreciation expense.